mcpython4-coding/Documentation/block/Block.md

     class Block extends event.Registry.IRegistryContent

-        attribute CUSTOM_WALING_SPEED_MULTIPLIER: float - describes an factor which is used when standing on the block.
+        static attribute CUSTOM_WALING_SPEED_MULTIPLIER: float - describes an factor which is used when standing on the block.
             When None, it is not used

-        overriding attribute TYPE: str - used internally to identify it as an Block-subclass
+        overriding static attribute TYPE: str - used internally to identify it as an Block-subclass

-        attribute BLOCK_ITEM_GENERATOR_STATE: dict - used by BlockItemFactory to generate the block-item, defines the model state the block is shown in as an item.
+        static attribute BLOCK_ITEM_GENERATOR_STATE: dict - used by BlockItemFactory to generate the block-item, defines the model state the block is shown in as an item.
 Uses Block.set_model_state(BLOCK_ITEM_GENERATOR_STATE) when creating the block-item

+        attribute position: tuple - the position the block is at

+        attribute set_to: tuple - the block the block was set to

+        attribute real_hit: tuple - the hit position as float tuple

+        attribute face_state: block.BlockFaceState.BlockFaceState - the object representing the face data of the block

+        attribute block_state: int - internal identifier storing which model id to use

         function __init__ position: tuple [set_to: tuple] [real_hit: tuple] [state: dict] creates an new Block-object from this class. "position" must be an valid position in the world